 (702)506-1388

-To capture beauty, you have to play in the mud.
+To capture beauty, you need to play in the mud.
+It’s fun!

 My path to sculpture ran through other lives first.
-I managed a motion-picture laboratory, owned a photographic studio, worked as a Hollywood talent manager and a marketing director.
+I managed a motion-picture laboratory, owned a photographic studio, I was a Hollywood talent manager and a marketing director.
 Each one taught me to see.
-But it wasn’t until I started using my hands that the vision truly cleared.
+But it wasn’t until I started using my hands that the vision cleared.

-The turn was sudden.
 In 2001 I was marketing director at a Las Vegas limousine company when 9-11 brought the city to a standstill.
 I began sculpting full time — first casting performers from Cirque du Soleil’s “O,” then ballet dancers, showgirls, and a range of celebrities and actors.
 What began as functional art — lamps and tables — quickly became fine art: figurative work in glass, metal, ceramics, and mirror tile.
-The commissions came in, the galleries wanted the work, and I realized I needed to design my own equipment to produce it at scale.
+The commissions came in, the galleries wanted the work, and I realized I needed to design my own equipment to produce these.

 Where will life take you?

-I have managed a motion picture laboratory and owned a photographic studio, I was a Hollywood talent manager, a marketing director… Uber driver and limo driver but all that was prelude … Osmosis helps but your eyes will deceive you… when you start using your hands your vision will clear.
+Osmosis helps but your eyes will deceive you… when you start using your hands your vision will clear.
 It was a profound awakening.
-Once you’ve learned to bend light — to watch coastal sunlight pass through kiln-formed glass — something changes for good.
+Once you’ve learned to bend light — to watch coastal sunlight pass through kiln-formed glass — perception changes.

 My work is an ongoing conversation with those who came before, with beauty, with the human form.
 You never really know where life will take you